kartik-neal/Project-Santa-Cruz-Preview/alerts/softAP_default_password_change.md

 ### What is the change?

 The default SoftAP password will be changing soon from “santacruz” to a device-specific, TPM-derived password.
+The existing password on your device will be unaffected and preserved if you do an OTA update via ADU or USB Stick.
+However, if you perform a [USB update with the UUU tool](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/usb_updating.md#usb-update-method-2-nxp-uuu-tool) using builds published after January 26th 2021, your initial SoftAP password will now be your device specific TPM-derived password.
+Instructions for retrieving this password are below.

 SoftAP, or software-enabled access point, allows your device to act as a wireless access point/hotspot through its integrated Wi-Fi module.
 By connecting to your device's SoftAP hotspot, you can set your device settings through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/getting_started/oobe.md) or [SSH into your device](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md) for [troubleshooting](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/general/troubleshooting/general_devkit_troubleshooting.md) and [USB updates](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/usb_updating.md), even if your device is not yet connected to your home or office network over Wi-Fi or Ethernet.